MarkPearlCoZa/Blog_General/_posts/2017-02-03-The-ShortcutFoo-Experiment.md

 # How do it work?

 The experiment was marketed as an internal team challenge - we called it the [ShortCutFoo Challenge](http://blog.markpearl.co.za/ShortcutFoo-Challenge).
-The basic idea was for people to practice during the week using ShortcutFoo and then challenge each other on the Friday; at the end of two months a champion woudl be decided.
+The basic idea was that everybody participating put $10 in th pot.
+Participants would then have during the week to practice using ShortcutFoo.
+On the Friday we would challenge each other using the 'Fight the Friend' feature; at the end of two months a champion would be crowned.

 # So, how did the experiment go?

-It had mixed result.
+It had mixed results.
 The first Friday nobody was ready to challenge each other - nobody had spent time learning shortcuts.

 In one on ones I encouraged people to spend ten minutes learning shortcuts each day, the following week one person had spent time actively learning shortcuts - everyone else still refused to participate in challenges because they had not spent enough time on shortcuts.